cablej/ChangeKit/README.md

 This library simplifies using the Changetip API for iOS.
 It's written in Swift 2.0 for iOS 8 and above.

 ### Installation
-Currently, this library is just some files (I'm working on converting it to a CocoaPod).

 1. First, install the following CocoaPods: